Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-DiagramaTn In case $x$ lies in $X \setminus \Fix n$, then \ref {MandatoryValues.ii} says that any extension $\psi $ necessarily vanishes on $n$, so again there is nothing to be done.
-There is not much to be said if $x$ lies in $X \setminus F_n$, but when $x$ is in the third set in the above partition of $X$, then every extension $\psi $ satisfies but $\varepsilon _n(x)\neq 0$, thanks to \ref {TwoExtensions.i}, so there is no hope of finding an $N$-canonical state relative to such an $x$.
+In case $x$ lies in $X \setminus \Fix n$, then \ref {MandatoryValues.ii} says that any extension $\psi $ necessarily vanishes on $n$, so again there is nothing to be done.
+There is not much to be said if $x$ lies in $X \setminus F_n$, but when $x$ is in the third set in the above partition of $X$, then every extension $\psi $ satisfies

+but $\varepsilon _n(x)\neq 0$, thanks to \ref {TwoExtensions.i}, so there is no hope of finding an $N$-canonical state relative to such an $x$.

 We therefore have the following: